Welcome!

 This website features highlights of my research into the history of buildings and architects, primarily centered in, but not limited to, metropolitan Grand Rapids, the Lakeshore, and West Michigan, from the post-Civil War era to the end of the mid-century.
 If you wish to contact me about this research, please use this email address: pamvanderploeg@gmail.com.

-Featured here is the cover of the Grand Rapids Downtown Buildings, a study, completed in 2023 and reprinted in 2025.
+Featured here is the cover of Grand Rapids Downtown Buildings, a study completed in 2023 and reprinted in 2025.
 If you love the city as I do, you will enjoy paging through these short histories of 180 buildings on a walk or from your favorite chair.
 This travel-book-sized, softcover guide makes it easy to bring history right along with you as you tour Grand Rapids' architecturally stunning central city.

 WATCH FOR: AUGUST 2026 - MIDTOWN HOUSE STORIES